Freeform Grid Component

 • Sidebar view

-You can mix-and-match most summary and detail views.
-This gives you the flexibility to create custom layouts and complex display logic.
-For example, your end-user can review information at-a-glance by scrolling through stacked rows, then select a row to bring up a modal that shows more details.
+You can mix-and-match most summary and detail views, giving you the flexibility to create custom layouts and complex display logic.
+For example, your end-user can review information at-a-glance by scrolling through stacked rows.
+Then, they can select a row to display a modal with more details.

-The following GIF shows three different summary-detail view combinations, applied to the same Freeform Grid and data.
-The only configuration change between each clip is the detail view selected.
+The following video shows three different summary/detail view combinations, applied to the same Freeform Grid component and its data.
+The only configuration change between each view is the detail view selected.
 In order: Rows and Sidebar, Rows and Accordion, and Rows and Modal.

-You'll find the Freeform Grid component under the Display & Layout group at the left of the Module Builder.
+You can find the component under the Display & Layout group to the left of the Module Builder.

 Setting